krissss/foxy-yii2-convert/README.md

 > Q: If one package is dont have same npm package name in bower?

-A: Tell me with a issue.
+A: Tell me with an issue.